Synapse Glossary

 Interface

-In Synapse, an interface is a data model element that defines a set of secondary properties that are common to a subset of related forms.
-Forms that should have the set of secondary properties can be defined so as to “inherit” the interface and its properties, as opposed to explicitly declaring each property on every form.
+In Synapse, an interface is a data model element that defines a set of secondary properties that are common to a set of related forms.
+Forms that should have these secondary properties can be defined so as to “inherit” the interface and its properties, as opposed to explicitly declaring each property on each form.

 Instance Knowledge